Head and Brain Injury Solicitors

 Damages for Pain, Suffering and Loss of Amenity

-- physical symptoms including poor motor control, poor bowel and bladder function, tiredness, lack of co-ordination and headaches
+- physical symptoms include poor motor control, poor bowel and bladder function, tiredness, lack of coordination and headaches

 - emotional and behavioural problems such as anxiety, depression, anger, impulsivity and lack of insight

 - cognitive problems including problems with memory, speech, and processing information